sundaysenergy/www.sundaysenergy.com/pages/catalog/2-1-super-simple/dynect-dns.md

 ---

 The fastest and most reliable *Domain Name Server* hosting in the world.
-We keep your domain name pointed to the correct servers using the same entrerprise solution used by sites like Twitter and Amazon.
+We keep your domain name pointed to the correct servers using the same enterprise solution used by sites like Twitter and Amazon.